Using Stork with Kubernetes

 provides an implementation of random load balancer. quarkus-kubernetes

 enables the generation of Kubernetes manifests each time we perform a build.
-The quarkuks-kubernetes-client
+The quarkus-kubernetes-client

 extension enables the use of the Fabric8 Kubernetes Client in native mode.
 And quarkus-container-image-jib